Ceridan/cosmos-db-mongo-api-bug/README.md

 2. Create a collection and as a `Shard Key` I choose `mykey` field name.
 3. Checkout code in the example
 4. Create a `.env` file for environments (see example `.env.sample`)
-5. Run follwoing commands to install and run the code to reproduce an error:
+5. Run following commands to install and run the code to reproduce an error:
 ```
 npm install
-npm run start
+npm start
 ```

+Actually the first document is succesfully created but after creation we have this kind of error.